 A list of approved newspapers is provided by each county and can be viewed on the Department of State’s website – www.dos.pa.gov/BusinessCharities/Business/Resources/Pages/Geographical-Listing-of-Legal-Publications.aspx.

 After the notices run, an affidavit will be returned to the applicant.
 This proof of the publication isn’t filed but should be kept with the business records as it may be requested at a later date.
 If the notice isn’t published or proof of the publication isn’t available, the name isn’t enforceable, and the owner may receive a $500 penalty.

-DBAs can’t be registered using words that are related to banking, education, or occupations that require licensing (engineering, architecture, etc), unless the business is licensed to provide these services.
+DBAs can’t be registered using words related to banking, education, or occupations that require licensing (engineering, architecture, etc.) unless the business is licensed to provide these services.